mNemlaghi/startup-loft-genai-102/README.md

 * [Text to SQL](TextToSQL.ipynb): This section handles language understanding with LLM, specifically looking at text to SQL translations.
 This use-case explores the potential of conversational AI models, especially using ReAct framework.

-## Creator's Note
-My intention behind creating this repository is not only to share subject-matter knowledge but also to inspire a generation to understand and explore the immense potential of machine learning and artificial intelligence.
-My experience as a Senior Solutions Architect, coupled with my passion for generative AI, motivates me to spread awareness about this burgeoning field.

 ## Usage
 The use-cases in this repository are scripted as Jupyter notebooks.
 You can either clone the repo to your local machine and follow along, or run the notebooks directly on SageMaker Studio.